CK159/CoreXplore/README.md

 **Handle multiple contexts**

 If the project has multiple DbContexts in it, you will need to specify the one you want to use for each operation you perform.
-All commands below specify the context explicitly as this project has Dbc and IdentityCoreContext in it.
+All commands below specify the context explicitly as this project has DbCore and IdentityCoreContext in it.

 **Create a new migration**
 * Open terminal from Db project!
-* dotnet ef migrations add _Migration_Name_ --context Dbc --startup-project "../App"
+* dotnet ef migrations add _Migration_Name_ --context DbCore --startup-project "../App"

 **Update database - Apply migrations**
 * Open terminal from Db project!
-* dotnet ef database update --context Dbc --startup-project "../App"
+* dotnet ef database update --context DbCore --startup-project "../App"

 **Generate migration script from some base migration to latest migration**
 * Open terminal from Db project!
-* dotnet ef migrations script _MIGRATION_ID_ --context Dbc --startup-project "../App" > migrate.sql
+* dotnet ef migrations script _MIGRATION_ID_ --context DbCore --startup-project "../App" > migrate.sql
 * _MIGRATION_ID_ is the full migration name including date stamp such as: 20181112043643_Initial
 * Find migrate.sql and review changes
 * Save sql script in MigrationSQL folder with name of: _Date_MigrationName_.sql